Effects of Electron Form Factor on Quasiparticle Interference in Twisted Bilayer Graphene: Layer Projected Form Factor and Pseudospin Textures

-\textit{Analytical description of eigenstate interference.|} As we have seen in Fig.~\ref{fig:3pseudo}(c), the contributions from the second-nearest neighbor $\bm{K}_{1/2}$ points to the eigenstate are small, so we can make an approximation by neglecting them as well as further points.
-This allows us to use the tripod eight-band model of the continuum Hamiltonian~\cite{Bistritzer2011-mq,Bernevig2021_1} to study the electronic states near a $\bm{K}$ point.
+The pseudospin textures presented in Fig.~\ref{fig:overlap} were obtained by diagonalizing the continuum Hamiltonian with a great number of plane waves.
+However, an approximate analytical expression can be obtained by limiting the number of plane waves to four.
+As we have seen in Fig.~\ref{fig:overlap}, the contributions from the second-nearest neighbor $\bm{K}_{1/2}$ points to an eigenstate are small, so we can make an approximation by neglecting them as well as further points.
+This allows us to use the eight-band model of the continuum Hamiltonian~\cite{Bistritzer2011-mq,Bernevig2021_1} to study the electronic states near a $\bm{K}$ point.
 In particular, the continuum Hamiltonian governing states near a $K_1$ valley reads \begin{widetext}

-\end{widetext} At $\bm{k}=\bm{K_1}$, the two eigenvectors at the Dirac point have the form $\Psi_{\text{tri}}(\bm{K_1}) = $ with $C_\mu = -h_2^{-1}(-\boldsymbol{\kappa}_\mu)T_\mu^\dagger C_0$ and $C_0$ being eigenvectors of the monolayer Dirac Hamiltonian.
+\end{widetext} At $\bm{k}=\bm{K_1}$, the two eigenvectors at the Dirac point have the form $u_{\text{tri}}(\bm{K_1}) = $ with $C_\mu = -h_2^{-1}(-\boldsymbol{\kappa}_\mu)T_\mu^\dagger C_0$ and $C_0$ being eigenvectors of the monolayer Dirac Hamiltonian.
 When $\bm{k}=\bm{K_1}+\bm{p}$ ($|\bm{p}|\ll|\boldsymbol{\kappa}_\mu|$), we use perturbation theory by applying a unitary transformation to the Hamiltonian and neglecting the coupling between the Dirac cone and other remote bands.
-We obtain an effective Hamiltonian for the Dirac cone as
+We obtain an effective Hamiltonian for the Dirac cone as~\cite{Bistritzer2011-mq}

 from which we obtain the eigenvalues $\mathcal{E}_{0\nu}(\bm{p})$ and eigenvectors $C_{0\nu}(\bm{p})$ ($\nu=1,2$) of the central Dirac cone.
-In our work, we assume $u\approx w$ since the twist angles of interest are greater than $2^{\circ}$, which allows us to define $\alpha = \frac{w}{\hbar v_{\text{D}}|\boldsymbol{\kappa}|}$ with $\hbar v_{\text{D}} = \frac{\sqrt{3}|t_0|}{2}$.
+In our work, we assume $u\approx w$ since the twist angles of interest are greater than $2^{\circ}$, which allows us to define $\alpha = \frac{w}{\hbar v_{\text{D}}|\boldsymbol{\kappa}|}$ with $\hbar v_{\text{D}} = \frac{\sqrt{3}|t_0|a}{2}$.
 The eigenvalues and eigenvectors of the Dirac cone at valley $K_1$ read

-The pseudospin vectors associated with the intralayer interference form an angle $\varphi_{\bm{p}}+\pi-\theta/2$ with the $x$-axis, as can be seen in the central valley in Fig.~\ref{fig:3pseudo}(e).
+The pseudospin vectors associated with the intralayer interference form an angle $\varphi_{\bm{p}}+\pi-\theta/2$ with the $x$-axis, as can be seen at the central valleys in Fig.~\ref{fig:overlap}.

 To find the two eigenvectors of $H_{\text{tri}}^{(\bm{K}_1)}(\bm{k})$ that are associated with the Dirac cones, we assume that they have the form